-With seven months to go before a referendum on independence, Scottish nationalists are finding that leaving the United Kingdom and creating a new state might not be plain sailing.
+With about half a year to go before a referendum on independence, Scottish nationalists are finding that leaving the United Kingdom and creating a new state might not be smooth sailing.

 One of the people to throw a slight spanner in the arguments of the Scottish "yes" campaign was the European Commission president, Jose Manuel Barroso when he said on Sunday 18th September that it would be "difficult, if not impossible" for an independent Scotland to join the European Union.